iitbaero/iitbaero.github.io/aboutDAMP.md

     position: absolute;
     bottom: 0; /* Positions the overlay at the bottom */
-    width: 100%; /* Ensures the overlay matches the width of the image container */ /* Add any additional styling for your overlay here */ }
+    width: 100%; /* Ensures the overlay matches the width of the image container */
+    height: 25px; /* Add any additional styling for your overlay here */ }
 </style>